-In 2015, changes were made to the income tax rules for the SEZ regime to introduce an anti-profit shifting measure that prevent the risk of having profits of ordinary tax paying companies which are not operating within designated and approved SEZs (thus taxed at the normal corporate tax rate of 28%), to be transferred to qualifying companies operating under the SEZ regime which are taxed at a lower rate of 15%.
-The risk to the fiscus is that these transfers are made between companies which are connected persons to each other.
-This anti-avoidance measure wholly disqualifies a qualifying company from claiming any of the SEZ income tax benefits.
+- In 2015, changes were made to the income tax rules for the SEZ regime to introduce the anti-profit shifting anti-avoidance measure that prevent the risk of having profits of ordinary tax paying companies which are not operating within designated and approved SEZs (thus taxed at the normal corporate tax rate of 28 per cent), to be artificially transferred to qualifying companies operating under the SEZ regime which are taxed at a lower rate of 15 percent.
+Such transfers are often made between companies which are connected persons to each other.
+This anti-avoidance measure wholly disqualifies a qualifying company from claiming any of the SEZ income tax benefits. - To address this concern of the total disqualification, proposed changes to the existing anti-avoidance measure to change the all-or-nothing approach were included in the Draft TLAB to ensure that a company is not wholly disqualified from claiming the income tax benefits for the SEZ regime.
+In other words, to make a carve out such that income to the qualifying company in respect of transactions with any connected person in relation to that qualifying company which is below 20 per cent threshold to enjoy the 15% preferential tax rate.
+Additionally, to make a provision for a qualifying company to be treated as carrying on a separate trade outside of the SEZs relating to the income with its connected person in as far as it exceeds the threshold and thus be subject to the normal corporate tax rate of 28 per cent.